 Interns receive two hours of individual supervision each week.
 One hour of supervision is provided for approximately 75 percent of the intern's caseload by the Case Supervisor, who is a psychologist licensed in Texas.
 Interns are also assigned an Internship Supervisor (a doctoral psychologist who is either licensed or license eligible), who supervises approximately 25 percent of the intern's cases and assists the intern in her or his general professional development and in reaching overall internship goals.

 Assignment of supervisors is based on the intern's preference, goals, and the compatibility of orientations and styles between intern and supervisor.
 Supervisory assignments typically change at mid-year to maximize contact with a variety of role models.
 Interns have access to all Senior Staff and Associate Training Staff and are encouraged to use them regularly as additional resources.

 The month of August is set aside for orientation to the University and CAPS and for assisting interns in becoming acclimated to the area.
 The orientation introduces interns to the organization of the University, the characteristics of TWU's student population, the policies and procedures of CAPS, the resources of the University, and the theoretical approaches of potential supervisors.
-Visits to relevant campus and Denton community agencies are included to increase interns' familiarity with their new environment.
+Visits to relevant campus departments are included to increase interns' familiarity with their new environment.
 Informal events are also scheduled which assist interns in becoming acquainted with each other and with members of the CAPS staff.

 Time is available upon request for professional activities including attendance at outside workshops; participation in professional organizations, conferences, and conventions; and contact with professionals in other University departments and in the community.
 A special opportunity for professional networking is provided through attendance at the Texas Counseling Center Psychology Intern Conference, for all CAPS interns and training directors in the state of Texas.
 In addition to informal social programs, the two day conference covers professional development topics such as job search strategies, professional licensing and credential development, and professional transitions.